Discover the investigation, innovation, and impact of Design.

 Design Research & Problem-Solving Methods will serve as an introduction to the way designers gather meaningful data and to the tools required to apply that data to their design solutions.

-- Be at least 16 years old by the program start date(to participate in the residential program).
+- Be at least 16 years old by the program start date.